volarixs

 In a world obsessed with transformers and "foundation models," linear and regularized regressions still do a lot of quiet, serious work in finance.

-1. Why Linear Models Still Matter in 2025
+1. Why Linear Models Still Matter

 • They are fast: you can run a full equity universe in seconds.